Topst-Dev/Documentation/TOPST-D3/Software/Ubuntu install/Ubuntu_Installation.md

 Set the following system functions to the root file system:

-* Set up a source list for Advanced Package Tool (APT)
+* Add apt source list to the root filesystem(Set up a source list for Advanced Package Tool (APT))
-* Set up a name server to set a domain for a computer
+* Configure the rootfs(Set up a name server to set a domain for a computer)
-* Set the user password
+* Configure the root password
+* Add user named 'topst' and make them a sudoer
+* Install the openssh-server package
-* Enable the SSH daemon
+* Enable root login via ssh
-* Configure the Ethernet MAC Address
+* Configure the MAC Address
-* Configure Netplan with Dynamic Host Configuration Protocol (DHCP)
+* Configure Netplan for Dynamic Host Configuration Protocol (DHCP)

 ```
 APT_DIR=apt